 If your workers’ compensation claim does not yield complete compensation for the losses you suffered, and a specific party is liable for causing your injury, it could form the basis of a separate civil claim.
 State law generally prevents an injured worker from suing their employer for a work-related injury, but there are exceptions to this rule.
 It is also possible to have grounds for legal recourse against a third party outside your work.

-Helton, Cody & Associates can guide you through each step of the claim filing process, helping you to secure as much compensation as possible through your employer’s insurance policy.
+Law Office of Lyndon R. Helton, PLLC can guide you through each step of the claim filing process, helping you to secure as much compensation as possible through your employer’s insurance policy.
 Once you complete the claim filing process and receive your determination of benefits, we can also help resolve any discrepancies regarding the amount you receive in benefits and assist you in exploring any alternative avenues of recovery that might be available to you.
 Our goal for every injured worker we represent is to help them recover the maximum amount of benefits allowed under state law.

 A: If your workers’ compensation claim is approved, the insurance company has 24 days from the approval in which to issue your settlement check.
 However, if any disputes are raised against your claim, it can take much longer for you to receive your benefits.
 Some workers’ compensation cases will take up to 18 months to conclude.
 Your Conover workers’ compensation attorney is the most important asset you have for streamlining your recovery process.